mccraigmccraig/laters/README.md

 these effects are made available in the following contexts:

-* exception - [error] - synchronous execution
+* exception - [error] - synchronous execution with an error effect
-* promise - [error] - asynchronous execution
+* promise - [error] - asynchronous execution with an error effect
-* RWSX - [error, reader, writer, state] - synchronous execution
+* RWSX - [error, reader, writer, state] - synchronous execution with multiple effects
-* RWSPromise - [error, reader, writer, state] - asynchronous execution
+* RWSPromise - [error, reader, writer, state] - asynchronous execution with multiple effects

 ### exception context